TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 ### Comparing results

 To compare the 2 SUMO signal plans and the solution plan we will use [`tripStatistics.py`](https://sumo.dlr.de/docs/Tools/Output.html#tripstatisticspy) tool.
-First, we need to generate a tripinfo output from our simulation.
-Tripinfo describes simulated vehicles trip including start and finish times, delay, number of stops. etc. We can generate the output adding `--tripinfo-output` flag, and running SUMO without the user interface since we have already seen the visuals.
+First, we need to generate a `tripinfo` output from our simulation.
+Tripinfo describes simulated vehicles trip including start and finish times, delay, number of stops. etc. We can generate the output adding `--tripinfo-output` flag, and run `sumo` without the user interface instead of `sumo-gui` to save some time since we have already seen the visuals.

 ```sh
 # original SUMO pre-timed plan